PFTL/website/content/blog/21_Default_Attributes_Classes.rst

         def __str__(self):
             return str(self.var)

 This is a very simple example that already will show a very peculiar behavior.
-The init takes one list as argument, and if it is not provided it will use an empty list as default.
+The ``__init__`` takes one list as the argument, and if it is not provided it will use an empty list as default.
 We have also added a method for appending values to the list.
 The ``__str__`` method was defined for convenience to explore the contents of the ``var`` attribute.
 We can instantiate the class and use it as always:

 .. code-block:: python